 HOW MUCH DOES IT COST?

 Aircraft rates vary from Aero Club to Aero Club.
 These are due to varying factors such as aircraft type, location and facilities offered.
-The rate for a trainer aircraft varies from $140 to $155 per hour and your flight instructor costs $50 per hour.
-These costs can be spread over whatever time period that suits you and your budget by using financing.
+The rate for a trainer aircraft varies from $140 to $155 per hour and your flight instructor costs $60 per hour.
+These costs can be spread over the course of your training.
 The Aero Club offers you the opportunity to take a $210 introductory flight to allow you to judge for yourself whether you are keen to continue with further training.